-What is Wentworth Woodhouse?
+What and where is Wentworth Woodhouse?

 The Preservation Trust is embarking on a major project to restore the house and whilst this continues, parts of Wentworth Woodhouse will continue to be open to the public while phased repairs continue.

 What's the National Trust's involvement with Wentworth Woodhouse?

-We will be working closely with Wentworth Woodhouse Preservation Trust on the practical aspects of opening and managing the house, to help visitors enjoy this historic attraction in South Yorkshire.
+We will be working closely with Wentworth Woodhouse Preservation Trust on the practical aspects of opening and managing the house, to help visitors enjoy this historic attraction in south Yorkshire.